gbv/jskos/jskos.md

 **JSKOS** (**J**avaScript Object Notation for **S**imple **K**nowledge
-**O**rganization **S**ystems) defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS), such as classifications, thesauri, authority files, and knowledge graphs.
+**O**rganization **S**ystems) defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS) and semantic artifacts, such as classifications, thesauri, authority files, and knowledge graphs.

 The core of JSKOS is an encoding of Simple Knowledge Organisation System (SKOS), an application of the Resource Description Framework (RDF), in JavaScript Object Notation for Linked Data (JSON-LD).
-JSKOS is compatible but it does not require to be experienced in any of these technologies.
-Another influence is the Wikibase data model, which can partly be encoded in JSKOS as well.
+JSKOS is compatible but it does not require to be experienced in any of these technologies except for basic JSON ([RFC 8259]).
+Another influence of JSKOS is the data model of Wikibase, which can partly be encoded in JSKOS as well.

 ## Outline

-In addition to [concepts] and [concept schemes] JSKOS can express information about:
+In addition to [concepts] and [concept schemes] as known from SKOS

+JSKOS can express information about:

 - [mappings] and [concordances] for alignments between concepts
 - [occurrences] of concepts in databases